Samuel Edwards (Pennsylvania politician): Career

 While still in active service, Edwards was elected as a member of the Pennsylvania House of Representatives from 1814 to 1816.

 In 1819, Edwards was elected as a Federalist to the Sixteenth and Seventeenth Congresses and served until 1823.
 Edwards gradually fell away from the Federalist party.
 He trained under the leadership of Henry Clay but did not follow him into the Whig Party.

 In 1825 Edwards was elected as a Jackson Federalist to the Eighteenth Congress from Pennsylvania's 4th congressional district and reelected as a Jacksonian to the Nineteenth Congress.
 He served as chairman of the United States House Committee on Expenditures in the Department of Navy during the Seventeenth and Eighteenth Congresses.

 After leaving Congress in 1827, Edwards resumed the practice of law in Chester, Pennsylvania.
 In 1832, he was elected Chief Burgess of Chester and served as Inspector of Customs in Chester from 1838 to 1842.

 He was a director of the Delaware County National Bank and the Delaware Mutual Insurance Company.
 He also served as counsel for the Philadelphia, Wilmington and Baltimore Railroad.

 Personal life

 Edwards daughter married the General and frontiersman Edward Fitzgerald Beale and his granddaughter married the last Czarist Russian Ambassador to the United States, George Bakhmeteff.

-He died in Chester in 1850 and is interred in Chester Rural Cemetery.
+He died in Chester in 1850 and was interred in Chester Rural Cemetery.